-1. Which TV did we buy?
+1. Which TV did we get?

-After much research on which is the best TV to buy, we got the LG B8 OLED 65″ TV (read our full review here).
+After much research on which is the best TV in Singapore, we got the LG B8 OLED 65″ TV (read our full review here).
 Our television time has been nothing short of perfect.
 The visuals are so clear.
 We now seldom go to the cinema because the movie experience has been so great at home.
 After living with my LG B8 for a year, I now know there is such a thing as the TV of my dreams.

 Update: The LG B8 has since been upgraded to the LG C9 OLED TV.
 I suggest getting this instead as the pricing has dropped and is now comparable to B8’s pricing before.
 Most functions are similar, but the C9 has a better processor.
 This enhances automatic functions like image quality and sound.
 The C9 comes with an α9 Gen 2 Intelligent Processor whereas the B8 comes with an α7 Intelligent Processor.
 You can compare both models here.

 Check prices for LG C9 for the various screen sizes:

 2. Quick Tips for buying a TV in Singapore